Right Arm Pain: 14 Causes, What It Means & Treatment

 In addition, it can cause a tingling sensation, numbness or muscular weakness.
 Learn more about what causes different types of hernias

-What to do: Treatment for a herniated cervical disc should be guided by an orthopedic surgeon.
+How to treat: Treatment for a herniated cervical disc should be guided by an orthopedic surgeon.
 He or she may advise physiotherapy or medications to help with pain and inflammation, like acetaminophen or ibuprofen.
 In more serious cases, surgery to repair the hernia may be necessary.

 9. Rheumatoid arthritis